tangym27/TangyBahanna/README.md

 ## known bugs
 ### Displayer
 If the person gives drops the explorer in a place that is not in the puzzle, then there is no display.
 It will just return false.
-In addition, the explorer disappears when it is on a boundary.
-When backtracking, after the first step, the displayer shows the stepping stone as a wall.
+In addition, the explorer disappears when it is on a boundary.\
+When backtracking, after the first step, the displayer shows the stepping stone as a wall. (somewhat of a bug)
 ## version n wishlist
 - one possible way
 - all possible ways
 - shortest path
-- visualize the path